1220780980/4156_TeamProject/README.md

     - and a few minor helper functions.
 - Controller: AIRecipeController
     - `GET /api/ai/recipes/ingredient/{ingredient}` - retrieves a recipe with the given ingredient (pulls from the repository if a recipe with the given ingredient exists, otherwise asks an LLM to generate a recipe).
     - `GET /api/ai/recipes/recommendation` - returns a recipe recommended by an LLM.
+    - `GET /api/ai/recipes/user/{userId}` - returns a recipe based on user information (such as dislikes, allergies, equipment, cooking skill, budget and pantry items available).

 ### Substitution Management